Siirko/CRC-IDECC/README.md

 # CRC-IDECC

-This project consist in a Introduction, Detection, and Error Correction on Content using CRC algorithm.
+This a project school that consist in a Introduction, Detection, and Error Correction on Content using CRC algorithm.

 ## Analysis of Capacity